satrio-yudhoatmojo/satrio-yudhoatmojo.github.io/_posts/2015-12-23-rpe-presentation.md

 RPE stands for *Research Proficiency Examination*.
 Its the qualifier exam for my Ph.D. proposal.

-I ended Fall Semester of 2020 with my RPE presentation which I presented virtually on December 15, 2020 from 2 to 3 PM EST. I've submitted the RPE report after a week of finalizing it.
+I ended Fall Semester of 2020 with my RPE presentation which I presented virtually on December 15, 2020 from 2 to 3 PM EST. Today, I submitted the RPE report after a week of finalizing it.